cortex-lab/phy/docs/customization.md

         controller.n_spikes_features_background = 1000
         controller.n_spikes_amplitudes = 5000
         controller.n_spikes_correlograms = 100000

+        # Number of "best" channels kept for displaying the waveforms.
+        controller.model.n_closest_channels = 16
 ```

 *Note*: you need to manually delete the `.phy` subdirectory within your data directory when changing these parameters, otherwise errors will happen in the GUI.